apptainer/singularity-admindocs/admin_quickstart.rst

 Configuing
 ----------

+Here are some ways to configure Singularity.

 The config file
 ---------------

-The config file ... bla, blab...

-The config file must be owned by root, because...

 For full infoation on the config file, check out this :ref:`config tutarial <singularity-config-file>`.
+(Comming Soon!)

+Here are some thinks you can configure:

+congifure 1.
+    this lets you change...

+congifure 2.
+    this lets you change...

 Configuration (``localstatedir``)
 ---------------------------------